aditya63/Userlogin-Auth_React/README.md

-## User Login authentication with React asn Semantic UI
+## User Login authentication with React and Semantic UI

 The app creates/updates user login data and directs valid users to the dashboard page.